sysrich/rootco.de-web/_drafts/omnia-lxc-leap.md

 DONE - proper decrypt method and/or script to decrypt with backer-unlock

-TODO - as backups will be pushed from root on obiwan and others generate root ssh private keys for all hosts in salt, and have those public keys on k2so via salt
+TODO - as backups will be pushed from root user on obiwan and others generate root ssh private keys for all hosts in salt, and have those public keys on k2so via salt
 TODO - create new users for backer on k2so, one for csync, rsync, use system root keys to auth to them, use command= to lock down each http://superuser.com/questions/261361/do-i-need-to-have-a-passphrase-for-my-ssh-rsa-key

-TODO - backup script to create router config to obiwan/k2so TODO - restore script for router config
+TODO - backup script to create router config to obiwan/k2so INVERT THE BELOW - was a pull just to be done quickly as keys hadn't been setup yet. rsync -a --info=progress2 root@192.168.1.1:/etc/ etc rsync -a --info=progress2 root@192.168.1.1:/srv/lxc lxc TODO - restore script for router config
 TODO - backup k2so + restore script
-TODO - csync/rsync crons - csync of home takes a few minutes
+TODO - csync/rsync crons - csync of home takes a few minutes TODO - set boot notify to work inside LXC container, not omnia, omnia won't work when rebooting container